imixs/imixs-workflow/src/site/markdown/engine/queries.md

 See the [Lucene Query Syntax](https://lucene.apache.org/core/7_5_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description) for further information.

-## How to Setup a Custom Search Index
+## How to Setup an Index Schema

-In the section [Lucene Configuration](luceneservice.html) you will find detailed information you to setup and customize the search index of Imixs-Workflow.
+In the section [Index Schema](luceneservice.html) you will find detailed information how to setup and customize the search index by defining an Index Schema and a Search Engine.